changkun/modern-cpp-tutorial/book/en-us/appendix1.md

 ---
-title: Appendix 1：Further Study Materials
+title: "Appendix 1: Further Study Materials"
 type: book-en-us
 order: 11
 ---

-# Appendix 1：Further Study Materials
+# Appendix 1: Further Study Materials

 First of all, congratulations 🎉 on reading this book!
 I hope this book has raised your interest in modern C++.